-In addition to operations at its own headquarters, Chugach also oversaw a number of upgrades at area power plants.
-Along with the upgrades, Chugach workers were responsible for constructing new buildings and equipment, many of which were littered with asbestos.
+In addition to operations at its own headquarters, Chugach also oversaw a number of upgrades at area power plants that contained asbestos.
+Workers were responsible for constructing new buildings and equipment, many of which contained asbestos.

 Additional Job Sites and Businesses Associated with Asbestos Use in Anchorage